MystenLabs/sui/crates/sui-sdk/README.md

 # Rust SDK examples

 The [examples](https://github.com/MystenLabs/sui/tree/main/crates/sui-sdk/examples) folder provides both basic and advanced examples.

 There are five files ending in `_api.rs` which provide code examples of the corresponding APIs and their methods.
 These showcase how to use the Sui Rust SDK, and can all be run locally against a local running Sui network.
 Below are instructions on the prerequisites and how to run these examples.

 ## Preqrequisites

 Unless otherwise specified, most of these examples assume that Sui is installed, and that there is a local network running.

-* Install `sui` binary following the [Sui installation](https://github.com/MystenLabs/sui/blob/main/doc/src/build/install.md##install-sui-binaries) docs.
-* For local development, after you install the `sui` binary, run `sui-test-validator` (or `cargo run --bin sui-test-validator` in the [cloned Git repository](https://github.com/mystenlabs/sui) if you don't want to install `Sui`) to spin up a local network with a local validator, a Full node, and a faucet server.
-Refer to [this guide](https://docs.sui.io/build/sui-local-network) for more information.
-The local network will be up and running on `http://127.0.0.1:9000` and the faucet server on `http://127.0.0.1:9123`.
+For running a local Sui network, please follow [this guide](https://docs.sui.io/build/sui-local-network) for installing Sui and [this guide](https://docs.sui.io/build/sui-local-network#start-the-local-network) for starting the local Sui network.

 ## Running the examples